Mircea-s-classes/ai-hardware-project-proposal-computecollective/docs/Project_Proposal.md

 List special hardware, datasets, or compute access needed.

 **Hardware**
-1. Nvidia Jetson, probaly the Nano model, but the Jetson Xavier NX or Jetson AGX Xavier should work too
+1. Nvidia Jetson, probably the Nano model, but the Jetson Xavier NX or Jetson AGX Xavier should work too
 2. USB webcam
 3. A monitor and keyboard (optional)